 Marrying someone solely because of their wealth and financial standing is a bit reminiscent of the Charles Dickens era.
 That’s not to say you shouldn’t take money into consideration before saying “I do.”
 It just means you should weigh all the pros and cons — including the financial ones — before you get married whether it’s the first or second time.
-Check out some of the positives that come with tying the knot.

 Split the Cost of Living for More Disposable Income

 Being able to combine finances is one of the major benefits of marriage.
 By sharing your money and accounts, you can split everyday expenses to save money on the cost of living.